FlowFuse/device-agent/installer/go/README.md

 ```bash
 go run main.go --uninstall
 ```
-This will result in removing the Flowfuse Device Agent and all related files from your system.
+This will result in removing the FlowFuse Device Agent and all related files from your system.